himanshuclub88/dbmeta/README.md

 # 📁 Metadata Folder Structure

-MiniDB expects a structure like:
+DbMeta expects a structure like:

 ```
 batch_logs/